mjmarianetti/SweatworksInterview/README.md

 Make sure you use a directive in order to display the list.
 The directive should react to changes in the number range inputs.
 How it's implemented is up to you.

 #### Good luck and remember, use the force Luke!

+## Test

+Use a webserver to test the project.

+npm install http-server -g

+http-server .